A Christian's Response to Death and Dying

-Although later on Job did break his silence, his first and correct impulse was to hold his peace and contemplate his situation and wait upon the Lord.
+Although later on Job did break his silence, his first and correct impulse was to hold his peace, contemplate his situation and wait upon the Lord.
 The Bible explains this by saying that Job didn't complain to or blame God.
 He didn't charge God foolishly.
-He didn't question God as to the timing, the fairness or the degree of suffering.
+He didn't question God as to the timing, the fairness or the degree of his suffering.

 He didn't dwell on the "why" of it all with the suggestion that there may have been a better way, an easier way.
 He did not substitute a plan of his own for what had happened that might have lessened the blow.
 He said nothing concerning the events and how they took place.
 The Bible says that in doing this, he sinned not.

-Kubler Ross described the stages of grieving as denial, anger, bargaining, depression and acceptance.
-We've come to see these as normal human progressions and response to death and dying.
+Kübler-Ross described the stages of grieving as denial, anger, bargaining, depression and acceptance.
+We've come to see these as the normal human progression and response to death and dying.
 We should also note that for a weak and sinful person these may be normal responses, however,

 - To lash out at God in anger.